The Essential Guide to E-Commerce Integration

 - Updating CRM applications and ERP systems.

 - Adding accounting SKU in an extra field for each product to reduce the number of translations.

 - Matching selling units of measure with stocking-keeping units of measure.

-- Understand the various touch points to involve.
+- Understand the various touchpoints involve.
 Choose those that are critical to your processes.

-- Be open to working with outside vendors and solution providers to manage your fully automated, bi-directional, data integration solution on your behalf.
+- Be open to working with outside vendors and solution providers to manage your fully automated, bi-directional data integration solution on your behalf.
 Doing so may help you serve your customers better.
-However, if you or someone in your company is an expert at coding, you can develop your own solutions.
+However, if you or someone in your company is a coding expert, you can develop your own solutions.